 Vehicle recovery is a regular occurrence in North Yorkshire with the Vehicle Recovery Department dealing with a steady flow of seized vehicles and their management whilst in police possession.

 The North Yorkshire Recovery Scheme is managed and run by the AA.
-You can read more about the Vehicle Recovery operations on the North Yorkshire Police website.
+You can read more about vehicle recovery operations on the vehicle recovery page.

 The Chief Constable of North Yorkshire Police is committed to protecting your personal information.

 This Privacy Notice contains important information about what personal details we collect; what we do with that information; who we may share it with and why; and your choices and rights when it comes to the personal information you have given to us.